 Visiting/Questions to Ask the Nursing Home

-You do not need to follow these questions exactly – you can add and subtract from them based on what you find to be most important.
-These are just a list of possible questions to ask – and to consider – when you visit, thought of by those who have gone through this experience before.
+You do not need to follow these questions exactly – add or subtract from them based on what you find to be most important.
+These are just a list of possible questions to ask – and to consider – when you visit, questions thought of by those who have gone through this experience.

 Things to Notice

 - Is the home convenient for you, family and/or friends, to visit your loved one?

 - Is it noisy or quiet?
 Is there a lot of overhead paging?

 - Are the halls and common areas spacious, well-lit and clean?

 - Are there unpleasant odors?
 (Of course, there may be at times, but if you go a second or third time and there still is, that tells you something.)

 - Is there a quiet area where you can visit with your loved one privately?

 - Is there a friendly receptionist upon entering to assist you?